meetashwin/python-play/README.md

 #### /basic

-1. **countzeros.py** - Count the number of zeros in an array
+1. **countzeros.py** - Count the number of zeros in an array.
-2. **countsetbits.py** - Count the number of set bits in an integer
+2. **countsetbits.py** - Count the number of set bits in an integer.

 #### /ds

-1. **linkedlistpalindrome.py** - Check if the Linked list is a palindrome
+1. **linkedlistpalindrome.py** - Check if the Linked list is a palindrome.

 #### /data